Mycobacteria are a specific group of bacteria with special characteristics, and capable of causing disease in both

 - Tuberculosis: the term used to describe disease where there is the formation of granulomas (inflammatory nodules) in the body caused by infection with members of the Mycobacterium tuberculosiscomplex (MTBC)

 - Opportunistic infections: these are infections that usually involving the subcutaneous tissues (tissues just below the skin itself)

 In humans, the organism Mycobacterium tuberculosis causes the majority of cases of tuberculosis.
 This species of Mycobacterium rarely infects other mammals and cats are naturally resistant, so infection is rare.
 Other mycobacteria that can cause tuberculosis in humans include M bovis, and the M avium complex (MAC) - a group of related mycobacteria that are widespread in animals and in the envrionment.

-In cats, tuberculosis has historically often been caused by infection with M bovis.
-Mycobacterium bovis infects cattle and a wide range of animals including deer, badgers, ferrets, dogs and cats.
-Cats may be infected through consuming unpasteurized infected cows milk, or from contact with infected other animals or their immediate environment.
+In cats, tuberculosis has historically been caused by infection with Mycobacterium bovis.
+M bovis infects cattle and a wide range of animals including deer, badgers, ferrets, dogs and cats.
+Cats may be infected through consuming unpasteurised infected cows milk, or from contact with infected other animals or their immediate environment.

 Clinical signs of tuberculosis in cats

-If disease is acquired from ingesting infected food (e.g., drinking unpasteurized milk infected with M bovis), then intestinal infection usually results with inflammatory granulomas in the intestine leading to diarrhoea, vomiting, inappetence and weight loss.
+If disease is acquired from ingesting infected food (e.g., drinking unpasteurised milk infected with M bovis), then intestinal infection usually results with inflammatory granulomas in the intestine leading to diarrhoea, vomiting, inappetence and weight loss.
 However, infection via the skin probably occurs more commonly (with organisms acquired from bite wounds during hunting or perhaps from the environment), and initial signs may be non-healing sores and/or nodules (small firm swellings) in the skin, often associated with swollen lymph nodes.
 The lymph node swelling may be marked, and sometimes this is the only (or most obvious) sign.
 As the disease progresses, infection may spread elsewhere, including to the cat's lungs, and so may cause progressive coughing or difficulty breathing.
 Disease usually progresses slowly, and cats often develop lethargy and weight loss with disseminated infections.